Jekyll And Hyde Chapter 3

 Thematic Concerns Explored in Chapter 3

 Chapter 3 explores several crucial themes that run throughout the entire novel.
-The central theme of duality is prominent, as the chapter juxtaposes Jekyll's outward composure with the lingering presence of Hyde's violence and the potential for Jekyll's true nature to be revealed.
+Plus, the central theme of duality is prominent, as the chapter juxtaposes Jekyll's outward composure with the lingering presence of Hyde's violence and the potential for Jekyll's true nature to be revealed.
 The theme of deception is also highlighted, as Jekyll skillfully maintains his façade of respectability, hiding his dark secret from the world.

 The chapter also explores the themes of friendship and loyalty, as seen in Utterson's unwavering concern for Jekyll.
-The tension between private and public life, the carefully constructed social image versus the hidden, darker reality, is another important theme presented.
+But the tension between private and public life, the carefully constructed social image versus the hidden, darker reality, is another important theme presented.
 The potential for the corruption of good, the suggestion that even the most respectable individuals harbour dark secrets, is subtly woven into the narrative.

 Frequently Asked Questions (FAQ)